• ECTS

 a)Principal-agent model

-a.2) Market entry model in the presence of asymmetric cost information.
+a.2) Market entry model in the presence of asymmetric information on costs.

 b) Incentives and mechanisms